davidsamuelyoung/Linear-Plot/README.md

 **Q.** Why are many common fonts missing from the "Change Fonts" option?

 **A.** At the moment Python and Matplotlib do not share all the possible fonts available.
-If this changes I will promptly update Linear Fit to show such fonts
+If this changes I will promptly update Linear Plot to show such fonts